benpiper/yokeru-integration-demo/README.md

 ## Inbound webhook

 Yokeru's voice-agent platform is the source of truth for what happened on the call.
-The agent runs a webhook receiver so that outcome (`completed` / `failed` / `no_answer`) flows back into the same `call_buffer` row that triggered the dispatch — closing the loop between *we asked for a welfare call* and *here is what happened*.
+The agent runs a webhook receiver so that outcome (`completed` / `failed` / `no_answer`) flows back into the same `call_buffer` row that triggered the dispatch, closing the loop between *we asked for a welfare call* and *here is what happened*.

 ### Endpoint